 Frequently Asked Questions

-Please note that the information on this page is not current
+Please note: the information on this page is not current

-On May 27, 2025, the City Council decided to first establish its own frameworks for the reception of asylum seekers in Aalten.
-The college of mayor and aldermen awaits those frameworks before taking further steps.
+On May 27, 2025, the municipal council decided to first draw up its own framework for the reception of asylum seekers in Aalten.
+The mayor and aldermen are awaiting this framework before taking further steps.

 The information on this website is based on the previously proposed plan.
-Therefore, it is not quite correct now.
-We do leave the pages online so you can read back what has been shared so far.
+Therefore, it is no longer entirely accurate given the current situation.
+We will keep the pages online so that you can review what has been shared so far.

 If there is new information, we will update this website.

-You may have questions about the arrival of a reception location for asylum seekers in Aalten.
-Below we answer the most frequently asked questions.
-Is your question not listed?
-Please contact us via opvang@aalten.nl.
+You may have questions about the arrival of a reception center for asylum seekers in Aalten.
+Below, we answer the most frequently asked questions.
+If your question is not listed, please contact us at opvang@aalten.nl.
 The questions and answers are updated regularly.
-You can recognize new questions by the date behind the question.
+New questions can be identified by the date behind the question.

 Questions about decision-making